-- The coursework was undergraduate level (i.e., bachelor's) or higher and from the qualifying institution at which you were enrolled. - You received academic credit for the coursework. - The coursework reflects that you received a passing grade ("C" or higher in a graded course or "pass" in a pass/fail system) in each course. - The coursework covers all of the content areas and number of hours specified in this table:
+- The coursework was undergraduate level (i.e., bachelor's) or higher and from the qualifying institution at which you were enrolled. - · The coursework was obtained within 10 years of the year the application was submitted (e.g., to apply in 2024, only coursework completed in 2014 or later will be applied). - You received academic credit for the coursework. - The coursework reflects that you received a passing grade ("C" or higher in a graded course or "pass" in a pass/fail system) in each course. - The coursework covers all of the content areas and number of hours specified in this table:

-Coursework Content Requirements

-Content Areas

-BACB Ethics Code and Code-Enforcement System; Professionalism Note: 15 hours must be taught in one or more freestanding courses, meaning that the BACB's ethics code and code-enforcement system and professionalism must constitute the majority of each course's content.

-Philosophical Underpinnings; Concepts & Principles

-Measurement, Data Display, and Interpretation; Experimental Design
+Coursework Content Requirements Content Areas BACB Ethics Code and Code-Enforcement System; Professionalism Note: 15 hours must be taught in one or more freestanding courses, 30 hrs meaning that the BACB's ethics code and code-enforcement system and professionalism must constitute the majority of each course's content.
+Philosophical Underpinnings; Concepts & Principles Measurement, Data Display, and Interpretation; Experimental Design Behavior Assessment Behavior-Change Procedures; Selecting and Implementing Interventions Personnel Supervision and Management Total 225 hrs

-Behavior Assessment

-Behavior-Change Procedures; Selecting and Implementing Interventions

-Personnel Supervision and Management

-Total 225 hrs